Eseperio/yii2-files-catalog/docs/acl.md

 # Access control lists

-This module allow files access restriction using access contro list.
+This module allow files access restriction using access control list.

 Each item have three actions controlled.